DebugUself/leo-editor-cn/docs/installing.html.md

 Installing from sources (Linux)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. _`download Leo's sources`: download.html

-You may download Leo's sources in one of three ways, as described at: http://leoeditor.com/download.html If the sources are zipped, unzip them into a folder in your home directory, say ~/leo-5.6.
+You may `download Leo's sources`_ in one of three ways.
+If the sources are zipped, unzip them into a folder in your home directory, say ~/leo-5.7.

 You now have several choices.

 1. You can run Leo from your home directory.
-Just add  ~/leo-5.6 to your path.
+Just add  ~/leo-5.7 to your path.

 2. You can install leo into /usr/local/lib and /usr/local/bin with:

-    cd ~/leo-5.6
+    cd ~/leo-5.7
     sudo python setup.py install

 See `Running Leo`_ for how to run Leo after installing it.